AchinthaIroshan/Image-enhancement-software/README.md

 15. Giving an auto-adjust option
 16. Saving (e.g., as a jpg) using existing libraries

-As this project in written in C++, it uses OpenCV library for faster performance.
+As this project written in C++, it uses OpenCV library for faster performance.